Is the UI Passport Acceptance Facility open to the public?

 Can I pay with a credit card?

 The passport application fee(s) must be paid by check or money order/cashier's check to the U.S. Department of State.
-The execution fee may be paid with a check or money order/cashier's check made out to the University of Iowa Passport Office.
+The execution fee may be paid with a check or money order/cashier's check made out to the UI Passport Acceptance Facility.

 Does everyone applying for a passport need to be present?